Python String List ExamplesCreate and use string lists in various ways. Store lines of text from files with string lists.

 String lists.
 Python is often used to process textual data.
 With strings, and string lists, we store and can handle this data in an efficient way.

-we use the syntax for lists and that of strings together.
+In string lists, we use the syntax for lists and that of strings together.
 Literals are often used in examples, but are less useful in real programs.
-We read in data from files.List
+We read in data from files.Initialize list

 Create string lists.

 This program creates 2 equivalent string lists.
 It then performs some simple operations on the lists, such as getting the length and looping.

 Part A: The list initializer syntax is used.
 We get the length of the list with len and can use a for-loop to iterate.

 Part B: The second section of this code example uses the list() built-in to create an empty list.
 Then it calls append() to add elements.